 Café Crème

-This is the end shop on the High Street which started as SK's Café in 2009, which was named after the first tenants, Sue and Kelly.
-Following on, Lee did a great job as the chatty front man who kept the customers entertained with jokes and even an occasional impromptu GK quiz.
-After an injury, it became increasingly difficult for him to keep going and, after about three years, it had to close in 2012.
+Starting as SK's Café in 2009, this is the end shop on the High Street which was named after its first cafe tenants, Sue and Kelly.
+Lee did a great job as the chatty front man who kept customers entertained with jokes and even an occasional impromptu General Knowledge quiz.
+After an injury it became increasingly difficult for him to keep going and, after about three years, it had to close in 2012.

-After a refurbishment, the café re-opened Friday 7th September 2012 under Joanne Walker but quickly changed hands in late October 2012 to Karen Tyas (in the pictures below) with help from her mum Janet, daughter Molly, son George and others joining in from time to time.
-Sometimes Karen's auntie Vickie helps out.
-Improvements took place in 2013, with WiFi, redecorating, new curtains and new signage at the front.
+After refurbishment, the café re-opened Friday 7th September 2012 under Joanne Walker but changed hands in late October 2012 to Karen Harrison (Tyas at the time, pictures below) with help from her mum Janet, daughter Molly, son George and others joining in from time to time.
+Sometimes Karen's auntie Vickie might help out.
+Improvements took place in 2013, with WiFi, redecorating, new curtains and new signage.
 A new website and Facebook page went live in 2014 and the front section was re-arranged in April 2015, with new tables, stools, high shelves and a lick of paint.

 Its menu is based on good quality home-made dishes and cakes.
 They do cooked breakfasts, soup, paninis, fresh sandwiches, home-made cakes, snacks, hot lunches, afternoon tea and take-out food.
 There is enough vegetarian choice and they are willing to allow variations to menu items to accommodate difficult people like me.
-They also do gluten-free and wheat-free food.
+Much of their menu is gluten-free and wheat-free and there is quite a demand for that in Penistone.
+Gluten makes Karen poorly.
 Most of the menu can also be done as a take-away, along with hot and cold drinks.

-From April 2014, as a new direction, Café Crème started opening late once a month for Tapas Evenings.
-They can now also supply wine or a small range of alcoholic drinks with a meal but does not yet have a full drinks licence.
+From April 2014, as a new direction, Café Crème started opening late once a month for Tapas Evenings but this was not continued.
+Other special events such as the safe spaces have been held in the evenings to help those with social isolation difficulties, or even poetry nights.
+The Café can supply wine or a small range of alcoholic drinks with a meal but does not have a full drinks licence.

 Also a Theatre?